What to Expect from Car Accident Settlement in NY

 You will be collecting money from their insurance’s bodily injury liability coverage (BIL).
 These four factors influence the settlement that you can receive:

-To calculate something subjective, like pain and suffering, an insurance company will typically weigh any number of different factors from severity of injuries to circumstances and age.
+To calculate something subjective like pain and suffering, an insurance company weighs factors like severity of injuries, circumstances, and age.
 The final number depends on how life-altering the non-economic losses have been.
-A sprained wrist, for example, could be considered much less life-altering than experiencing ongoing migraines post-accident.
+A sprained wrist is considered much less life-altering than ongoing migraines post-accident.
+Mighty's AI captures these factors in your case file documentation, so the demand reflects what your case is actually worth.

 #3 Comparative Negligence